ttab/flerr/README.md

 # Flush errors

-Helper library that can be used to capture errors from deferred functions allows something close to a block level defer.
+Helper library that can be used to capture errors from deferred functions and allows something close to a block level defer.

 Example usage: